krh5284/json-sentiment/README.md

 Kellie Heckman, 22JUL23
 Webmining and Applied NLP
 This project uses Spacy TextBlob to analyze song lyrics.
-This demonstrates the ability to work with JSON files and TextBlob NLP
+This demonstrates the ability to work with JSON files and TextBlob NLP.
+Free API used for retrieving song data was https://pypi.org/project/lyricsgenius/

 # Requests, JSON, and basic NLP with spaCy